HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 Note that if you have write permissions over the docker socket because you are **inside the group `docker`** you have [**more ways to escalate privileges**](interesting-groups-linux-pe/#docker-group).
 If the [**docker API is listening in a port** you can also be able to compromise it](../../network-services-pentesting/2375-pentesting-docker.md#compromising).

-Check **more ways to break out from docker or abuse i to escalate privileges** in:
+Check **more ways to break out from docker or abuse it to escalate privileges** in:

 {% content-ref url="docker-breakout/" %}
 [docker-breakout](docker-breakout/)